qwelias/qwelias.github.io/md/cv.md

 ### [Schibsted](https://schibsted.com/about/)

 #### *Feb-2020 - now* | Sports API, [vglive.no](https://vglive.no), [malservice.aftonbladet.se](https://malservice.aftonbladet.se)
-Design, Development, and Maintenance of new and existing solutions (front/back-end) for sports data aggregation and delivery pipeline.
+Design, development, and maintenance of new and existing solutions for sports data aggregation and delivery pipeline.

-Done: TBD
+Done:

-Used: TBD
+- design and implementation of service integration tests framework and environment
+- help with design and implementation of live-updates system for user-facing polls
+- help with cluster migration over to AWS EKS using Terraform
+- system architechture review and a techical proposal for reducing coupling

+Used: Docker, bash, NodeJS, AWS, Terraform

 ### [EPAM Systems](https://www.epam.com)